jrollin/rust-cli-workshop/1_setup/README.md

 Make your Rust setup environnement ready

+* Initialize project
+* compile and run

-## :pencil: Step 1 - Setup
+## :pencil: Setup project with cargo

-Cargo is a big tool in Rust ecosystem \
+[Cargo](https://doc.rust-lang.org/cargo/) is the Rust Package Manager \
-It manage dependencies, tasks, project creation, workspaces...
+It manage dependencies, tasks, project creation, workspaces... (can be compare to Npm)

 ### Create a new application